pronobis/libspn-keras/libspn/tests/results/README.md

 #### Result

 - FIX CUSTOM
-- use custom until then still
+- use either custom or casutom_gather